 kubectl create -f 00-namespace.yml

-I prefer setting up a Service early on in the process of configuring up a new application.
+I prefer setting up a Service early on in the process of configuring a new application.
 In Kubernetes, Services persist where many other components can come and go.
 Microservices in Kubernetes communicate through services rather than having to discover or rely on Pods directly.
 The service name and port automatically route traffic to Pods found with their selector.

 20-service.yml: